dothanhlam/go-blog/README.md

     -   **Without Docker:** Useful for faster iteration during development.
 You will need to run your own PostgreSQL instance.

 2.  **Run with Docker:**
     Use Docker Compose to build and run the application and the database.
+This setup includes `air` for automatic hot-reloading when you change a file.

     ```bash
     docker-compose up --build
     ```
+    The first time you run this, it will install `air`.
+Subsequent runs will be faster.

 3.  **Run Migrations:**
     You will need a migration tool like `golang-migrate/migrate` to run the SQL migrations against the database.